Manthan-Kuber/ChatVerse/README.md

 ### PostgreSQL over MongoDB

-All real world applications have a relation between it's data sources.
-Using a RDBMS such as postgreSQL makes more sense in such regards over a no-sql database like MongoDB.
+All real world applications generally consist of a relation between it's entities.
+Using a RDBMS such as postgreSQL makes more sense in such regards especially in a chat app, over a no-sql database like MongoDB.
 Morever it has a master slave configuration which might incur some problems in case we were to scale the application.PostgreSQL has a strong reputation for being performant and robust, making it a great choice for a chat application involving lots of relations between different tables.Writing database schemas and SQL queries might prove to be a tedious task for many.<br>
 I have used prisma ORM in order to write database schemas and complex SQL queries making it a tad-bit easier to do so.
 The initial effort required for writing schemas is all worth it because in the subsquent phases of development, SQL queries can be made much more efficiently.
 Moreover, making entries in the database is much easier as you dont have to populate other than the document currently being operated on like in MongoDB, all the required changes in related tables are done by a single query.
 PostgreSQL being an object relational database almost provides the same flexibility a document based no-sql database like MongoDB provides.
 Also, instead of hosting a database , using a BaaS such as supabase, improves DX, shifts the focus to the engineering problem at hand and provides handy additional features as well.

-### Data Fetching and integration with server side data
+### Data fetching and integration with server side data

 I have used SWR react hooks for data fetching, caching and cache revalidation.Caching is supposedly one of the hardest problems to crack in the realm of software engineering.Cache invalidation proves to be challenging but is instrumental to a good UX.<br>
 All the data being fetched is being stored in a global cache and is also shared across all the components which uses the same cache key.Cache invalidation can be done is tons of ways, generally done in a smart way by comparing the individual items in the cache and only replacing the updated item.
-I find this approach of caching quite brilliant; Redux Toolkit Query aka RTKQuery , which I have used extensively in past projects also uses a similar approach.<br>
+I find this approach of caching quite brilliant; Redux Toolkit Query aka  RTK Query , which I have used extensively in past projects also uses a similar approach.<br>
 The main page `/chats`, where the core functionality of the application lies, is a server side generated page.
 The 'chats data' in the sidebar of the app is fetched from the server side itself.
 This data is used as a fallback data in a SWR hook that I am using.
 This allows me to cache and invalidate server side data in the same way as for other data such as search results from search API and message lists from the messages API.
 When a user creates a new chat, this chats data is invalidated, explaining the integration between client side cache and server side data.

 ### Rendering large number of messages and optimizations